AliShahSafdari/hello_microverse/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank in advance
+I would like to thank the Microverse community.

+📝 License
+This project is [MIT](./LICENSE) licensed.